AlexStormwood/AlexStormwood/README.md

   </a>
 </p>

-Alex Holder is a driven autodidact who will master anything & everything required to get work done.
+Alex is a driven autodidact who will master anything & everything required to get work done.
 His skillset currently covers a vast range of areas ranging from 3D animation to live-operations platform development, with all sorts of tech & tools under his belt such as C#, JavaScript, Ruby, ExpressJS, Ruby on Rails, Unity, GCP, AWS and more!

 ## Work History